Eagerly anticipated by consumers, the Black Friday event hype continues to grow with every year that passes.

 For consumers, the weekend presents a chance to buy high-end gifts at discounted prices.
 For businesses, it presents an opportunity to generate a sharp increase in revenue.
 A great opportunity to boost their sales targets for the year.

-This year’s event will be an important milestone for many businesses still reeling from periods of closure due to the Coronavirus pandemic.
+This year’s event will be an important event for many businesses still reeling from the effects of the Coronavirus pandemic and, more recently, rising inflation rates alongside increasing energy and business costs.
 For many, Black Friday will be seen as a lifeline.
-Instead of hitting sales targets, the focus for many this year will be to make enough revenue to keep their doors open.
-With many local lockdowns still in place, businesses will need all the help they can to capitalise on their online presence.
+Whilst the ideal situation surrounding this black Friday event would be for businesses to hit sales targets, the reality of the situation is that many are hoping to make enough revenue to keep their doors open.
+Businesses will need all the help they can to capitalise on their online presence to achieve the above.

 All is not lost though.
 A Customer Relationship Management (CRM) tool can help a business by storing all customer data centrally.
 It provides a platform that enables sales and marketing teams to understand their consumers better.
 Allowing them to construct robust strategies that will entice consumers.
 With a CRM onside you can navigate your way through these uncertain times by putting customers first.
 Increasing sales as a result.

 Statistics from recent years suggest that customers have been showing a preference towards purchasing online – even before the 2020 global pandemic.
 In 2018, mobile devices drove 56% online sales during the Black Friday weekend, an increase of 6% from the previous year.
-Now that consumers are turning to e-commerce more than ever due to government restrictions (or in fact reluctance with shopping in physical stores), this trend is set to continue for the rest of the year and is predicted to rise to 66%.
+Now that consumers are turning to e-commerce more than ever this trend is set to continue and is predicted to rise to 66%.

 How can CRM help companies make the most of this Black Friday shopping event?